John McCain 2000 presidential campaign: Campaign developments 1999

 Bush avoided most of the scheduled Republican Party debates during 1999, including one held on November 21 at Arizona State University in McCain's home state.
 There McCain debated second-tier candidates Alan Keyes, Orrin Hatch, and Steve Forbes instead.
 Bush finally did participate in the December 6 debate from the Orpheum Theatre in Phoenix, by which time McCain was so busy campaigning in New Hampshire that he had to join via a video linkup.
 There McCain's signature push for campaign finance reform led to one of the few lively exchanges in an otherwise placid event.

 Following political consultant Mike Murphy's advice, McCain decided to skip the initial event of the nomination season, the Iowa caucus, where his long opposition to ethanol subsidies would be unpopular and his late start and lack of base party support would hurt him in the grassroots organizing necessary for success in the state.
 (He had earlier skipped the August 1999 Iowa Straw Poll, labeling it a sham.)
 McCain focused on introducing his biographical story, especially his Vietnam and POW experiences; a videocassette telling the story was sent to 50,000 voters in the first two primary states, as well as to military veterans in other states.

+By late 1999, the campaign had also begun receiving federal matching funds; in December 1999 the FEC certified the first round of 2000 matching funds for McCain and other candidates.